 First impressions are important.
 You rarely get second chances, so make sure you feel at your best.
 Shower, shave, brush your teeth, and change into clean clothes.
 Remember to wear deodorant and try a perfume or aftershave.
 Treat each first date like a special occasion; you could be meeting your future life partner, after all.

 3. Forget to ask questions

 When it comes to what not to do on a first date, talking about yourself constantly is a big no-no. When you’re nervous it can be easy to fall into that trap and forget to ask your date anything.
 Remember that they want to tell you about themselves too.
-Aim for equal airtime during the date, and when you do ask a question, remember to pay attention to the answer.
+So think about some interesting first date questions and aim for equal airtime during the date, and when you do ask a question, remember to pay attention to the answer.

 4. Talk over or for your date